commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer webhook:reset_circuit ID`

-Send this attribute if you want to reset the circuit breaker associated to this webhook to 'closed' state and zero failures count..
+Send this attribute if you want to reset the circuit breaker associated to this webhook to 'closed' state and zero failures count.

 ```
 USAGE